Arthyon/automation/README.md

 - Trust bitwarden installation ssl cert (`sudo trust anchor --store <certname>`)
 - Copy wireguard config to `/etc/wireguard/<myclient>.conf`

+- Add `source /usr/share/nvm/init-nvm.sh` to the end of `.profile` to enable Rider to use npm in tasks

 # dotfiles

 - After logging in as your user, run `ansible-playbook setup-dotfiles.yml` for other config.